Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: 2 -generated subgroups

-\begin{cor} Suppose that neither $A$ nor $B$ contains a $2$-generated non-procyclic abelian subgroup.
-Then any $2$-generated subgroup $L$ of $G$ is a free pro-$p$ group. \end{cor}
+\begin{cor} Suppose that every $2$-generated subgroup of $A$ and every $2$-generated subgroup of $B$ is a free pro-$p$ group.
+Then every $2$-generated subgroup of $G$ is also a free pro-$p$ group. \end{cor}

-\begin{proof} Suppose that $L$ is a free abelian pro-$p$ group of rank $2$.
+\begin{proof} Suppose that $L$ is a free abelian pro-$p$ group of rank $2$ contained in $G$.
 Let $T$ be the standard pro-$p$ tree on which $G$ acts.

-Then by \cite[Thm.
-3.18]{RZ:00a} either $L$ stabilizes a vertex or there is an edge $e$ of $T$ such that $L/L_e\cong{\mathbb Z}_p$.
-But $L$ cannot stabilize a vertex; else it is conjugate to a subgroup of one of the free factors of $G$, contradicting the supposition.
+In virtue of \cite[Thm.~3.18]{RZ:00a} either $L$ stabilizes a vertex or there is an edge $e$ of $T$ such that $L/L_e\cong{\mathbb Z}_p$.
+But $L$ cannot stabilize a vertex, else it would be conjugate to a subgroup of one of the amalgamated free factors of $G$, contradicting the hypothesis.